 A chronic dog skeletal condition, canine hip dysplasia (CHD) is a malformation of the ball and joint socket of one or both hips where the head of the femur bone doesn’t fit precisely into the hip socket.
 Instead of sliding smoothly and creating fluid motion, this “loose” hip rubs on the socket, resulting in painful bone spurs that can cause pain in the hip joint, lameness, or even degenerative joint disease.

 Because of the way weight is distributed on the hip joint, pitbulls, bulldogs, retrievers, Great Danes, Old English Sheepdogs, Saint Bernards, Rottweilers, boxers, and German shepherds are just a few breeds affected by CHD at a higher rate.
-If you know that your pitbull has a genetic predisposition to hip and joint issues, it’s important to watch for warning signs.
+If you know that your pitbull has a genetic predisposition to hip and joint issues, it’s important to watch for pitbull hip dysplasia symptoms, including:

-If you answered yes on any of these questions, your pitbull may be showing early signs of dog hip dysplasia.
+If your pitbull is experiencing any of these symptoms, your pitbull may be showing early signs of dog hip dysplasia.
 Although there is no cure, early detection improves the success rate of treatment as this lifelong disease will likely worsen over time.
-Your veterinarian can diagnose this disease after a complete physical exam with X-rays of the hips and pelvis.
+Your veterinarian can diagnose this disease after a complete physical exam with xrays of the hips and pelvis.

 Canine Hip Dysplasia Treatment: Surgery vs. Non-invasive Care